-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 10-Year CAGR of Net Income 9.87%

-Imagine you own a private business, and you grew EBIDTA from 11.3 million to 1.49 billion over an eleven year period.
+Imagine you own a private business, and you grew EBIDTA from 11.3 million to 1.49 billion over an eleven-year period.
 This is a CAGR of 55%, which is beyond phenomenal.
 Of course, SNBR didn't grow EBIDTA or net income at that rate.
 Their top and bottom lines grew at an average rate, so why did the market reward this company so much?
-The answer lies partly our old friends ROE and ROIC.
+The answer lies partly with our old friends, ROE and ROIC.

 8-year average ROE 43.54%